 All of that cutting was definitely a bit of a time suck, so it was nice to have an extra set of hands for some help with that.
 And luckily the rest of the install went pretty much like clock work.
 The tongues and grooves helped each board slide on the ceiling pretty nicely, though it sometimes took some light encouragement with a rubber mallet.

 Follow that with a shot from the nail gun into each of the joists (with some wood glue along the joists before installing the plank) and we were in business.
+Update: Here’s an affiliate link to the nail gun we bought on Amazon.

 It took us a good 5 hours to get our first set of 45 boards hung (over the course of a few days), so it definitely was a slow-going project.
 And I’ll admit the idea of hoisting a few 4ft x 8ft panels up there was starting to sound pretty appealing.
 But at least the break